How to Clean a Pond Without Draining It (3 Easy Steps)

 However, snails are a long-term solution.
 For quick fixes, a UV clarifier, pond vacuum, and even manual removal with your hands should be sufficient without you needing to remove any of the pond water.

 Finally, ensure that you have an effective pond filtration system.
-Filtering your water by mechanical means helps remove debris, and a pond with a healthy biological filtration system will not have water quality issues.
+Filtering your water by mechanical means helps remove debris, and a pond with a healthy biological filtration system will be less likely to have water quality issues.

 A combination of your filtration system, a pond skimmer or regular use of a pond net to reduce floating debris, a UV clarifier, and regular additions of beneficial bacteria to your pond are the key steps to ensuring a healthy pond and pond life.